A 100 year History of Organic and Natural Farming in India

 Between 2000 and 2006, the cultivation of Organically grown food started to expand and gradually India featured within the statistics of nations which were in the Top contending list of Organic Food producing countries in the world.
 However, the costs and complexity of Certification was onerous for the small and marginal farmers of India.
 Only the rich farmers and organisations who could afford the costs could convert for the sole purpose of exporting form India.

 By 2002, the organisation ARISE (founded 1995) had paved way to formally register a pan-India Organic Farming association called Organic Farming Association of India (OFAI).
 OFAI was run by individuals who were working in the field of Sustainable Agriculture for the previous three decades or so.
-They realised that the entire prupose of Sustainable Agriculture as was envisioned was slowly creeping towards a market led approach, where certification was a sole purpose of this domain with a goal to reach for export markets.
+They realised that the entire prupose of Sustainable Agriculture, as earlier envisioned, was slowly creeping towards a market led approach, where certification was a sole purpose of this domain with a goal to reach for export markets.
 The domestic organic Food market was still not developed and the certification costs were a major reason for it.
 Then in 2006, OFAI convened with FAO, NCOF and other NGOs of India, to decide that the challenge of certification and market access shall be resolved through an innovative mechanism called Participatory Guarantee System (PGS).
 Eventually OFAI led the process to establish a national PGS Organic Council to implement the system for domestic market access for farmers from 2007 – 2013.
 In 2013, the Government of India too decided to formalise PGS (through PGS-India) for farmers across the country.

 Current Scenario